webgpu/webgpufundamentals/webgpu/lessons/webgpu-utils.md

 );
 ```

-I hope you'll realize there are 30-40 articles on this site that explain
+I hope you'll see there are 30-40 articles on this site that explain
 what it means to `createBuffersAndAttributesFromArrays` and nothing
 about these utils are scary or hard to understand.
+Explaining
+a concept, giving it a name, and then just referring to it by name
+is the norm in learning.
+It lets you more easily build up to more
+higher level concepts.